simphotonics/generic_reader/README.md

 });
 ``` -->

 In practice, however, generic classes are often designed in such a manner that only few type parameters are valid or likely to be useful.
-A demonstration on how to retrieve constants values with generic type is presented in [example].
+A demonstration on how to retrieve constant values with generic type is presented in [example].

 Last but not least, constants that need to be retrieved during the source-generation process are most likely *annotations* and *simple data-types* that convey information to source code generators.